kragen/dernocua/text/c-stack-bytecode.md

 In exchange for this 4.9× code compression, they accepted about a 6.4× interpretive slowdown.

-The [Aztec C compiler for the Apple][8] included a bytecode mode to reduce space, and you could compile only part of your program with it:
+The [Aztec C compiler for the Apple][8] ([available for free download][9])included a bytecode mode to reduce space, and you could compile only part of your program with it:

 > As an alternative, the pseudo-code C compiler, CCI, produces machine
 > language for a theoretical machine with 8, 16 and 32 bit